Skip to Content

 The overall effectiveness of this homemade fabric softener is very close to what regular commercial fabric softeners do.

 When it comes to smell, the scent will depend on the conditioner.
-The scent’s strength will be determined by how powerful it is in the conditioner.
+The scent’s strength will be determined by its power in the conditioner.
 Or skip the scented conditioner and use drops of your favorite essential oil for fragrance.
-I prefer a natural scent over artificial scents but the fragrance is a personal thing, so you do you!
+I prefer a natural scent over artificial scents, but the fragrance is personal, so you do you!

 How Fabric Softener Works: